andreabassetti/kickstarter-analysis/README.md

-# kikstarter-analysis
+# An Analysis of Kickstarted Campaigns
-Module 1 practice analysis on kickstarter data to uncover trends
+## Module 1 practice analysis on kickstarter data to uncover trends for Louise